What is diabetes?

 - Get help from others.
 Talk with your family and friends and ask for support.

-Visit IHS Division of Diabetes Treatment and Prevention Ideas and Inspirations to learn more and see more success stories.
+Visit the IHS Division of Diabetes Treatment and Prevention Ideas and Inspirations to learn more and see more success stories.